 From Honolulu, guests will fly Fiji Air to Christmas Island and return the following Tuesday.
 To accommodate the once weekly flight schedule to Christmas, guests will need to make arrangements to arrive in Honolulu on the Monday and depart Honolulu the next Wednesday.
 We can assist with the flights to and from Honolulu as well as the overnights in Honolulu, upon request.
-The per person cost of the round-trip flight from Honolulu to Christmas Island is $1042 USD as of spring 2011.
 Once the trip is booked, all guests will need to immediately send payment for the Christmas Island flight and a clear photocopy of their passport photo and information page, along with the trip deposit to our office.
 The photocopied passport is a prerequisite for the seat on the charter flight to Christmas Island.
 Upon arrival at Christmas Island, all guests will clear customs and then be met by the staff from The Ikari House, for the transfer to the lodge.

 Slipstream is a full-service travel company that can handle a variety of services relating to your trip.
 For assistance, please contact us directly at 1 866 644-7703.